iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.46.646/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="doh.health.shield 3 reviews"/>
 </p>

+> I am vaccinated with 2nd dose on 25th jan 2021 and had covid test also on 4th april 21 which was negative .
+But still exemption (E) is not showing in Al hosn app kindly support to update the status E<br> :date: __2021-05-06 13:02:55__

+> Food<br> :date: __2021-05-01 20:57:25__

 > Hi i downloaded the app but unable to open .<br> :date: __2021-04-30 02:41:12__